morimekta/providence/src/site/markdown/index.md

 [here](https://github.com/morimekta/providence/releases) (check for the version of providence that you want to use).

+Note that you always need to add dependency to `providence-core` of the appropriate version for it to work.

 ### Maven

 In maven the setup is simply to add a directory `src/main/providence` or